 Just like chain link posts, aluminum posts are smaller in size when compared to other types of fence.
 As a result, making it easier to hit the correct post spacing without coming into contact with rocks or roots.

 However, something to keep in mind is the spacing between the last picket and the post.
 Cutting aluminum fence sections shorter effects the picket spacing.
 Irregular picket spacing throughout the install looks unsightly.

 When setting posts at closer distances than specified, try to do so using a multiple of the same spacing of the pickets.
 This helps to keep picket spacing uniform.

 Vinyl fence is the worst of all types to install in rocky ground or around tree roots.
 Vinyl posts are big.
 Either 4″ square or 5″ square.
 Therefore, they require a larger post hole.
 As a result, is more of a chance of hitting rock or roots while digging.

 The style of vinyl fence will determine how wide the sections are.
 Vinyl fence is expensive.
 So using the sections efficiently as possible is key.
 Therefore, avoiding cut sections must be avoided if possible.

-This means when digging fence post holes for vinyl fence, they have to go where they have to go.
+This means when digging holes for vinyl fence, post locations are important.
+They have to go where they have to go.
 Extra effort should be taken to achieve the correct spacing between posts.

 Learn what happens to the dirt from fence post holes here